Vinnish-A/transGI/README.md

     effects in experimental and control groups
 2. For networks of interactions between two or more genes, add functions such as network comparison and key node selection
-3. Add more methods for constructing single-sample interaction networks and calculating perturbation effects.
+3. Add more methods for constructing or evaluating single-sample interaction networks and calculating perturbation effects.

 ## Citation